junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "I'm with Feathers this time," Crowley comments flatly with a nod.

 Dean forces a fake smile.
 "Good to know.
-Now can we go?"
+Now, can we go?"

 Sam moves toward the backseat door, while Crowley and Rowena are just about to walk away.
 Dean points at their backs: "Not so soon."

 Crowley grumbles with clear grudge and exhaustion, "What?!
-Thought you got your reward already, I didn't even argue for a share.
+Thought you got your reward already.
+I didn't even argue for a share.
 I just got my ass kicked about, still can't get a day off?"

-Dean takes a breath to make the smile on his face looks slightly more genuine.
+Dean takes a breath to make the smile on his face look slightly more genuine.
 Then tells them, as politely as he can manage, "We might still need some more of your help."

 Crowley snaps grumpily, "What am I, 911?"

-Dean looks at Rowena, trying his best smile given the circumstance.
+Dean looks at Rowena, trying his best smile given the circumstances.
 Rowena rolls her eyes, limping with her high heels in her hand, and says tiredly, "What he said."

 Sam helps out, "Once we're done with him, he's all yours.
 Revenge or anything, whatever you want."